cloudfoundry-community/strongloop-suite-buildpack/README.md

 <h4> Deploying on Cloud Foundry </h4>

-Please use *server.js* as the name of the app's main script.
+Once you have created a sample app, please use *server.js* as the name of the app's main script.
 Some apps might use app.js or main.js, and you can simply rename or clone it before push:

     $ cp app.js server.js